 Be Aware of Ad Policies

 Before launching a social ad campaign, make sure that your ad content is compliant with Facebook Ad Policies.
 Your ads must not include any personally identifiable information regarding actual patients and cannot make any claims or assumptions towards anyone who many see your ads.
 An example of this would be the difference between an ad that promotes a specific department in a hospital and one that asks readers directly if they have certain health concerns.
 The latter would be rejected under Facebook’s policies.

 Additionally, Facebook requires that ads do not discriminate against individuals with disabilities or medical conditions, as well as other prohibited content.
 Be sure to review such guidelines before creating your ads.
 Otherwise, Facebook will reject the ads and you will need to adjust your targeting and ad creative accordingly in order to run the campaign.

 Use Engaging Content

 Healthcare marketing that connects and engages with the target audience features content that is relevant and builds trust in the brand.
-One way for organizations to share experiences which relate to their audience is to test different media types in their promotions.
-Carousel ads with multiple photos, customer and employee testimonials, virtual tours, and 360 degree photos and video are all ways to get more engagement on the social network.
+One way for organizations to share experiences that relate to their audience is to test different media types in their promotions.
+Carousel ads with multiple photos, customer and employee testimonials, virtual tours, and 360-degree photos and video are all ways to get more engagement on the social network.